Jon Snow made a strategic error in confessing to the murder of his aunt, Daenerys. By confessing to the murder, […]

-A criminal conviction can have a profound impact on your future.
-This is why choosing the right criminal lawyer for you might be the most important decision you ever make.
+Everyone knows that a criminal conviction can have a profound impact on your future.
+That is why choosing the right criminal lawyer might be the most important decision you ever make.

-Criminal cases can be complicated and very time consuming.
+Criminal cases can be complicated and very time-consuming.
 They can last years and sometimes the smallest details can affect the outcome.
-Your lawyer needs to be someone you can trust and work with but more importantly someone that you can talk to.
+Your lawyer needs to be someone you can trust and work with but more importantly someone that you trust and can talk to.